Torvosaurus: Description

 Torvosaurus had an elongated, narrow snout, with a kink in its profile just above the large nostrils.
 The frontmost snout bone, the premaxilla, bore three rather flat teeth oriented somewhat outwards with the front edge of the teeth crown overlapping the outer side of the rear edge of the preceding crown.
 The maxilla was tall and bore at least eleven rather long teeth.
+Like other megalosaurids, the largest teeth in the mouth of Torvosaurus were in the second to sixth maxillary alveoli.
 The antorbital fenestra was relatively short.
 The lacrimal bone had a distinctive lacrimal horn on top.
 Its lower end was broad in side view.
 The eye socket was tall with a pointed lower end.
 The jugal was long and transversely thin.
 The lower front side of the quadrate bone was hollowed out by a tear-shaped depression, the contact surface with the quadratojugal.

 Both the neck vertebrae and the front dorsal vertebrae had relatively flexible ball-in-socket joints.
 The balls on the front side of the vertebral centra had a wide rim, a condition by Britt likened to a Derby hat.
 The tail base was stiffened in the vertical plane by high and in side view wide neural spines.
+The toes of Torvosaurus are noted as being relatively short compared to other theropods,with short and stout pedal phalanges.
 The whole of the arm was very strong, but somewhat short.
 Whether the thumb claw was especially enlarged is uncertain.
 In the pelvis, the ilium resembled that of Megalosaurus and had a tall, short, front blade and a longer pointed rear blade.
 The pelvis as a whole was massively built, with the bone skirts between the pubic bones and the ischia contacting each other and forming a vaulted closed underside.